 d) The Starbucks mermaid

-These logos are recognized around the world.
+Their geometry and logo designs are recognized around the world.
 Why?
 Because they use shapes wisely.
 Let’s break it down.

-The Psychology of Circles
+The psychology of circles

-Curved shapes, including circles, are also viewed as feminine in nature.
+More importantly, curved shapes, including circles, are also viewed as feminine in nature.
 Interlocking circles or rings may represent strength and solidarity.

-The Psychology of Squares and Rectangles
+Psychology of Squares and Rectangles

 Any brand that wants to send a message of solidity and conservatism should consider using a square or rectangle in their logo.
 Squares also convey professionalism and efficiency, but they may be seen as somewhat boring or unimaginative, too.